microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 **Basic Data Exchange:**

-This example shows how an MCU can be programmed to transmit data<br /> to a smart phone over BLE.
+This example shows how a MCU can be programmed to transmit data<br /> to a smart phone over BLE.
 Here the MCU device will send Periodic<br /> Transmission of a single character when **STREAM\_OPEN** is<br /> processed through the Message Handler.

 This indicates to the MCU<br /> & RNBD Module that the application is in a DATA STREAMING mode<br /> of operation; and can expect to hear data over the BLE<br /> connection.\#define DEMO\_PERIODIC\_TRANSMIT\_COUNT<br /> \(10000\)\#define DEMO\_PERIODIC\_CHARACTER \(‘1’\)Are<br /> used in the example can be found \#defined at the top of<br /> rnbd\_example.c.

 ![](images/GUID-0C803050-62C5-4E5F-BA14-619E48B5916E-low.png)

-1. Download and Install Phone Application for demonstration:
+1. Download and Install the Phone Application for demonstration:
     1.  **Microchip Bluetooth Data**by **Microchip** from the [App Store](https://apps.apple.com/us/app/microchip-bluetooth-data/id1319166097) or from [Google Play Store](https://play.google.com/store/apps/details?id=com.microchip.bluetooth.data&hl=en_IN&gl=US).
 2. Launch the Phone Application